Robert G. Elliott: Biography

 Elliott is credited with perfecting judicial execution by electrocution, establishing what would come to be known as the "Elliott method".
 He usually made the first contact at 2000 volts, holding it there for 3 seconds.
-Then he lowered the voltage to 500 volts for the balance of the first minute; raised it to 2,000 volts for a further 3 seconds; lowered the voltage to 500 volts for the rest of the second minute; then raised it again to 2000 volts for a few seconds before shutting off the power.
+Then he lowered the voltage to 500 volts for the rest of the first minute; raised it to 2,000 volts for a further 3 seconds; lowered the voltage to 500 volts for the rest of the second minute; then raised it again to 2000 volts for a few seconds before shutting off the power.
 Elliott recommended that the ideal amperage for executions was around 8 amps.
 This technique was also used by his two successors.

-Elliott's method was intended to render the victim unconscious, in an instant, with the first massive shock, while the lower voltage heated the vital organs to a point where life was extinguished, without causing undue bodily burning.
+Elliott's method was intended to render the victim unconscious in an instant with the first massive shock, while the lower voltage heated the vital organs to a point where life was extinguished, without causing undue bodily burning.
 This oscillating cycle of shocks also seized the heart, causing it to go into arrest and stop beating.
 He often carried his own electrodes with him, including a head-piece made from a cut-down football helmet, lined with moist sponge.
 A keen gardener and a quiet family man, Elliott ran an electrical contracting business and claimed never to have been more than an instrument of the people when he performed an execution.

 Despite his calling, he profoundly disagreed with capital punishment, saying that it served no useful purpose.
 In his memoirs, Elliott wrote "I hope that the day is not far distant when legal slaying, whether by electrocution, hanging, lethal gas, or any other method is outlawed throughout the United States."

 He executed 387 people, including Sacco and Vanzetti, Ruth Snyder, Irene Schroeder and Bruno Hauptmann.
 On January 6, 1927, he carried out the electrocutions of six inmates in two states.
 Soon after the execution of Sacco and Vanzetti, persons unknown planted a bomb under his house that destroyed his front porch.
-For some time later the State of New York paid for a 24-hour guard.
+For some time later, the State of New York paid for a 24-hour guard.

 Memoirs and death

 He published his experiences in a book entitled Agent of Death.
-Shortly after the executions, a newspaper reported that Elliott was haunted by what he had done, that the specter of Ruth Snyder bedeviled him.
+Shortly after the executions, a newspaper reported that Elliott was haunted by what he had done, and that the specter of Ruth Snyder bedeviled him.
 It was reported that Elliott required sedation to sleep, and that he was paralyzed with guilt.
 However, in Agent of Death, Elliott wrote that he was affected by the necessity of electrocuting a woman, but he was not the type of man to lose sleep over having done his job.
-In the foreword to his memoirs, his co-author, A. R. Beatty commented that Elliott had just approved the final chapters of the book before passing away after a short illness.
+In the foreword to his memoirs, his co-author, A. R. Beatty commented that Elliott had just approved the final chapters of the book before dying after a short illness.

 Elliott died of coronary embolism and he is buried in the Nassau Knolls Cemetery, Port Washington, New York.